Frequently Asked Questions

 What information should the concept letter contain?

-Please include the name and address of the organization, the primary contact, an email and phone number and state that you have your 501c3 designation from the Internal Revenue Service.
-Then briefly describe the project you wish to have funded, who will benefit and why your organization is uniquely positioned to implement the program should it be funded.
-Other information about the target population, your staff, community partnerships or the history of the organization is welcome, but there is a limit of 1,200 words, so be clear and concise.
+The Concept Letter should include a brief description of the project you wish to have funded, who will benefit, and why your organization is uniquely positioned to implement the program.
+Other information about the target population, your staff, community partnerships, or the history of the organization is welcome, but there is a limit of 1,200 words -- so be clear and concise.

 Should a Concept Letter be submitted in hard copy?